Gary Havelock: Career

-His 2012 season was ended early by a crash in March in which he was hit by Derek Sneddon's bike, resulting in a broken collarbone, a broken arm, and broken ribs.
+Havelock's 2012 season was ended early by a crash in March in which he was hit by Derek Sneddon's bike, resulting in a broken collarbone, a broken arm, and broken ribs.

-As a consequence of the injuries to his arm, Gary Havelock announced his retirement from speedway on 22 February 2013.
+As a consequence of the injuries to his arm, Havelock announced his retirement from speedway on 22 February 2013.
 A week later he was named as the new team manager of Coventry Bees.

 Off track

 Havelock was banned for the entire 1989 season after he tested positive for cannabis at the British League Riders' Championship meeting in 1988.

 At the 2007 BSPA Annual General Meeting, Great Britain team manager Neil Middleditch announced that he would be "happy to continue" in the position but recommended that Havelock should be his successor once he has retired from racing, stating "he would take to it like a duck to water".
 Middleditch also mentioned he would be happy for Havelock to act as his assistant.

 Havelock appeared in the Sky TV football show Premier League All Stars in 2007, representing eventual winners Middlesbrough F.C.

 Havelock is a patron of the charity National Association for Bikers with a Disability.